-Man accused of kidnapping daughter returning to SC
+Man accused of kidnapping 4-year-old girl returning to SC

 JACKSON, Miss. – A man accused of kidnapping a 4-year-old South Carolina girl is headed back to that state after a court hearing in Mississippi.

-Mike Hurst is the U.S. Attorney for southern Mississippi.
-He says 37-year-old Thomas Lawton Evans Jr. did not seek bail during a brief initial appearance Friday in Jackson.
+U.S. Attorney Mike Hurst said 37-year-old Thomas Lawton Evans Jr. did not seek bail during a brief initial appearance Friday in Jackson.
 Hurst says U.S. Marshals are returning Evans to Charleston, South Carolina.

-He's scheduled to be arraigned there on charges that he kidnapped his 4-year-old daughter after attacking the girl's mother with a knife and tying her up.
+He's scheduled to be arraigned there on charges that he kidnapped Heidi Todd after attacking the girl's mother with a knife and tying her up.

-Police in Riverside, Alabama, say they recovered the girl, Heidi Todd, after approaching a sleeping Evans on Wednesday.
+Police in Riverside, Alabama, say they recovered Heidi after approaching a sleeping Evans on Wednesday.
 Evans fled after handing the girl to police.

 He was captured later Wednesday after crashing on a dead-end road in DeKalb, Mississippi, following a miles-long (kilometers-long) police chase.

-Note: This story has been corrected to reflect that Evans is not the girl's father.